BasicSwap Explained

 Benefits

-• Total privacy — no data or personal information is ever collected about you.
+• Total privacy — Your data and personal information remain confidential.

-• Secure — its non-custodial approach offers the highest level of security for your funds.
+• Secure — A non-custodial model ensures unparalleled security for your assets.

-• Complete freedom — no user ban, geo-fencing, or asset seizures.
+• Complete freedom — No bans, geographical restrictions, or asset confiscations.

-• Autonomous — runs by itself and requires no human intervention.
+• Autonomous — Operates independently without human intervention.

 Features

-• True cross-chain support — Swap cryptocurrencies that live on different blockchains like Bitcoin and Monero.
+• True cross-chain support — Swap cryptocurrencies across different blockchains, like Bitcoin and Monero.

-• Distributed order book — Make or take limit orders on a completely distributed order book system.
+• Distributed order book — Place or accept limit orders through a fully distributed order book.

-• No third-party or middleman — Trade crypto with no intermediaries whatsoever.
+• No third-party or middleman — Offers direct crypto trades without intermediaries.

-• Privacy from the ground up — Every component of BasicSwap is built with a privacy-first commitment.
+• Privacy from the ground up — Designed with a privacy-first approach in all components.

 Compatible Coins